 The difference between personal and commercial auto insurance

 For small businesses, the line between what is considered a personal vehicle and a commercial vehicle is often blurry.
-Sometimes small business owners and employees use their personal vehicles to transport employees, move equipment, or deliver goods.
-So should these multipurpose vehicles be covered by personal or commercial auto insurance?
+Sometimes small business owners and employees use their personal vehicles to travel to job sites, transport equipment, or deliver goods.

-To find out, let’s take a closer look at the difference between these two types of auto insurance.
+So, which policy covers multipurpose vehicles?
+To find out, let’s take a closer look at three different types of auto insurance.

 - Transport goods or equipment